Tech advocacy group's lawsuit says Trump's order on social media is unconstitutional

 The lawsuit argues that Trump's executive order will "chill future online speech by other speakers" and reduce the ability of Americans to speak freely online.
 Trump, in an attempt to regulate social media platforms where he has been criticized, said last week he will introduce legislation that may scrap or weaken a law that has protected internet companies, including Twitter and Facebook.

-The White House declined comment on the lawsuit, referring questions to the Department of Justice, which has not responded.
-"Twitter appended the President's tweets... in immediate retaliation, the President issued the Executive Order," said the lawsuit, which was filed in the U.S. District Court for the District of Columbia.
+In a tweet, Twitter said attempts to unilaterally erode the law could threaten the future of online speech.
+The White House and Justice Department declined comment on the lawsuit.
+"Twitter appended the President’s tweets... in immediate retaliation, the President issued the Executive Order," said the lawsuit, which was filed in the U.S. District Court for the District of Columbia.

 CDT's donors include Alphabet's Google, Facebook Inc, Apple and Microsoft, according to the Capital Research Center, a right-leaning non-profit think tank.
 The companies did not immediately respond to a request for comment.